Bycatch Mitigation

 Access

-Provide timely public access to reported data, with only limited restrictions to meet legal and safety commitments.
-Make publicly accessible key sourcing and catch information, such as identity and type of vessel sourced from, catch certification information, fishery/product information, bycatch information, and transshipment events if any.
+Make publicly accessible key sourcing and catch data, such as identity and type of vessel sourced from, catch certification information, fishery/product information, bycatch information, and transshipment events if any.

 Advocate to RFMOs to provide public access to reported data, with only limited restrictions to meet legal and safety commitments.